microprediction/rediz/README.md

       my_secret_key="eae775f3-a33a-4105-ab8f-77336b0a3921"
       while True:
           time.sleep(15)
           value  = measure_somehow()
-          assert rdz.set(name='air-pressure-06820.json',write_key=my_secret_key,value=value)
+          prctl  = rdz.set(name='air-pressure-06820.json',write_key=my_secret_key,value=value)

+The set() command returns a kind of market-implied percentile.
+Thus Rediz can be used to convert any data into uniformly distributed data.

 #### Ownership (write_key)

 Prior to calling set() the user should be in possession of a hard to guess write_key.
-For instance:

-     write_key = str(uuid.uuid4())
      write_key = rdz.random_key()

-Calling set() the first time claims the name.
-The example will fail, naturally, if the name 'air-pressure-06820.json' was already taken.
-It is also possible to use the following style:
+If obscurity is desired this style can also work:

-     title = rdz.new(value=123.5)
+     title = rdz.random_title()
      rdz.set(**title, value=134.5)
-     rdz.set(**title, value=134.5)
+     rdz.set(**title, value=137.1)

-whereupon Rediz generates a write_key for the user and, if not supplied, also a random name.
+whereupon Rediz generates a write_key for the user and also a random stream name.

 #### Naming rules

-RedizConventions documents naming rules.
-Names are restricted so they can be synonymous with URLs without the need for escaping (and in the future, so they can be synonymous with AWS SNS message topics).
-Names cannot contain double colons as these carry a special significance in Rediz discussed below.
+The RedizConventions class documents naming rules.
+Speaking loosely, names should be web friendly (no URL escaping) and SNS topic friendly.
+Names cannot contain double colons as these carry a special significance in Rediz.

 #### Value types